litchipi/blog/posts/rust/containers_in_rust/part8.md

 ```

 > **Security Note**: You do not want all mounts to be read/write, especially when
 sharing system directories.
-An additionnal `MS_RDONLY` flag should be added for them.
+An additional `MS_RDONLY` flag should be added for them.
 (You could have `-a` for read/write directories, and `-r` for read only ones)

-Finally, let's pass the new additionnal parameter to the `setmountpoint` inside
+Finally, let's pass the new additional parameter to the `setmountpoint` inside
 the `setup_container_configurations` function, in `src/child.rs`:

 ``` rust